scitags/flowd-go/rpms/flowd-go.1.md

 :   Run the flowd-go daemon.

+`ebpf`

+:   A command hosing several eBPF-related subcommands.

+## eBPF SUBCOMMANDS
+`clean`

+:   Clean up the backing eBPF infrastructure including qdisc, hooks and programs.
+This is particularly useful
+    if flowd-go terminates abruptly, even though it should be able to handle leftover hooks and qdiscs.

 # PLUGINS
 This section lists the configuration options available for each of the provided plugins.
 For a deeper explanation please refer to the documentation accompanying the implementation, which can be found on the URL provided in the DESCRIPTION.
 The